soura-b/soura-b.github.io/essays/anatomyOfChange.md

 If these three steps are covered in the catch-all phrase, "change management", we risk getting something wrong.
 Each step is unique, and needs to addressed differently.

 ## Preparing for change
 Preparation for change starts with realizing the need for change.
-In organizations, this is often precipitated by a crisis &mdash; either external or internal.
-Competent, forward-looking leaders bring about change by either creating an internal crisis, or harnessing an external one to suit their goals.
-As the adage goes, "never waste a good crisis".
+In most organizations, this is precipitated by an external crisis.
+In some, forward-looking leaders don't wait &mdash; instead, they create an internal crisis.
+And a few visionary leaders, like Taiichi Ohno at Toyota, successfully embed change in the organization's DNA, by using it as the means to pursue perfection.

-Once the need is felt, organizations have to agree on what and how to change.
+Once the need is realized, organizations have to agree on what to change.
 This is alignment.
 An aligned organization can push in the same direction.
 Conversely, a misaligned organization expends tremendous effort without commensurate gain &mdash; leading to fatigue and disillusionment.

 ## Making the change
 The essence of change is aligned action.
 Aligned &mdash; because my toes cannot point away from my hands when I push the car.
 Action &mdash; because this is not the time to speculate about why the car was not somewhere uphill.
 I must simply push &mdash; hard enough to overcome static friction.